Favorite Plants of

 Special Features

 I love the shape of the leaves.
 You know how they say ‘No two snowflakes are exactly the same’?
-When you geek out looking at oak leaves it’s the same way.
-I’m just very charmed by the leaves they are kind of a dark green color which make a great garden backdrop, and contrast with their dark, furrowed bark.
+It’s the same way when you carefully examine oak leaves.
+The leaves are a dark green color in the summer which make a great garden backdrop, and contrast with their gray-brown, furrowed bark.

-It has probably the largest acorns of any California oak.
-Also, it has these galls in the summer on the leaves they are called “jumping galls.”
-The larva hops to shelter.
-The galls fall off and look like seeds.
-Sometimes it sounds like the pitter patter of rain.
-It’s also an Arboretum ALL STAR - among the top 100 performing plants for the region.
+It has the largest acorns of any California oak.
+Also, it has tiny galls in the summer on the leaves they are called “jumping galls.”
+The galls fall off the leaves and look like little seeds on the ground, but each one has a tiny living larva inside.
+The larva hops to find shelter in cracks in the soil, causing the galls to “jump”.
+Sometimes their movement sounds like the pitter patter of rain in the summertime.
+It’s also an Arboretum All-Star - among the top 100 performing plants for the Central Valley region.

 Why They Love It

-I feel like it’s the quintessential Central Valley tree [in California].
-They are so valuable - they cast such great shade in the summer.
-This is a place with hot summers, so shade is essential to have a livable environment.
-As they mature, they get craggy limbs that are so picturesque and beautiful.
-I think of it as an iconic tree for our region.
-It’s a foundation for food webs in this region.
+It’s the quintessential California Central Valley native tree and an icon for this region.
+They are so valuable - they cast such great shade in our hot summers, when shade is essential to have a livable environment.
+As they mature, they get craggy limbs that are picturesque and beautiful.
+It’s also a vital foundation for food webs in this region.
 It supports a huge diversity of insects that in turn support a huge diversity of birds.
-If there’s only one tree I could specify for a garden, it would be one of these oaks.
+If there’s only one tree I could specify for a garden in the Central Valley, it would be one of these oaks.

 Seasonal Appearance/Dormancy